thri5ha/thri5ha.github.io/_posts/2023-4-15-mind-tour.md

 I'm totally not the person who creates playlists and listens to different songs.
 I grow liking for a song, put it on repeat and loop over it for days.
 And this is the song which possessed me recently!
 And yes, I came here from some kind of reels.

-Spelling mistake, grammatical and factual errors, any feedback +/- when reported will be appreciated!
+Spelling mistake, grammatical, factual errors, and any feedback +/- when reported through any medium in the footer section, will be appreciated!

 Wrapping up!
 See you soon!
 Kadha ketadhu podhum, Vaanga poi velaiya paapom.